 So what was The Beatles original name?
 The first name for the band that included John, Paul and George (who joined in 1958) was the Quarrymen, sometimes referred to as ‘the Quarry Men’.
 They were briefly known as the Blackjacks before Paul joined, but changed this because another local band had the same name.
 The band never performed under the Blackjacks name, which is why the Quarrymen is the Beatles original name.

 Why the Quarrymen?

 The original line up of the band was John and some school mates from Quarry Bank High School in the Liverpool suburb of Allerton.

-It is under this name that the band first performed, at parties, school discos and amateur skiffle contents.
+It is under this name that the band first performed at parties, school discos and amateur skiffle contents.
 It was also the bands’ name when Paul McCartney first met John Lennon in 1957, joining in October of that year.
-Paul asked his close friend George Harrison to join the group, which he did in early 1958.
+Paul later asked his close friend George Harrison to join the group, which he did in early 1958.

 The move from Quarrymen to the Beatles happened over a period from 1959 into 1960, driven primarily because all of John Lennon’s old school mates had now left the band, so it’s meaning and legacy didn’t feel appropriate anymore, thus the band decided it was time to come up with a new name.